mediasuitenz/media-suite-site/README.md

 ### Adding/Editing Pages

 Home page (`/index.html`) is stored in root directory.
-To add pages, create a directory with the page name (i.e. new-page) and create an index.html file within it (this allows for us to drop the file extension when visiting the page - so I can go to /new-page instead of /new-page.html).
+To add pages, create a directory with the name of the intended path (i.e. new-page) and create an index.html file within it (this allows for us to drop the file extension when visiting the page - so I can go to `/new-page` instead of `/new-page.html`).

 To create a sub-page, follow the same process within the parent page directory.
 For example, to create a sub-page of new-page, I'd create a directory called `/sub-page` within the `/new-page` directory and add an index.html file.
 I'd then be able to access the sub-page at `/new-page/sub-page`.